lisichun227/lisichun227.github.io/index.md

 ### [A/B Testing - Email Campaign Optimization](/index.md)　　<br>
 [view the code](/files/Greek Yogurt New Flavors Recommendation.html)　　[view the report](/files/Soft Drink Pricing Analysis Report.pdf)  <br>
 > **Problem:**  evaluated the effectiveness of the promotion and who to target with the email campaign  <br>
-> **Approach:** A/B Testing randomization check; average casual effect estimate using regression models; slice and dice analysis; individual-level conditional casual effect estimate using casual forest model along with margin and cost calculation <br>
+> **Approach:** A/B Testing randomization check; average casual effect estimate using regression models; slice and dice analysis; individual-level conditional casual effect estimate using casual forest model  <br>
 > **Outcome:** confirmed promotion was effective; identified the characteristics of the targeted group to optimize broader campaigns  <br>
 > **Tool:** R  <br>